nalapalu/SQL_portfolio-projects/Joining data in SQL - Analysing World Leaders Database/README.md

-### 📊 Analysing World leaders database by Joining Data in SQL
+### 📊 Joining data in SQL - Analysing World Leaders Database

 #### 📁 Dataset
 > This project uses the world leaders database from Datacamp